Monoceros (The Unicorn) Constellation

 The Latin genitive of the constellation name is "Monocerotis" (pronounced ˌmɒnəsɪˈroʊtɪs) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Monocerotis (the brightest star of Monoceros based on the Bayer catalog); or 23 Monocerotis (the 23th star in the constellation of Monoceros based on the Flamsteed catalog).

-Sky chart of Monoceros from your location
+Sky Chart of Monoceros Constellation

 Here we provide a simplified sky chart of the Monoceros constellation.
 Alternatively it is possible to locate Monoceros in the night sky using our Online Interactive Planetarium.

-Visibility of Monoceros from your location
+Visibility of Monoceros Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations (like Monoceros actually is) these times can have little relevance.